brawer/cadaref-zurich/README.md

 by a [tmpfs file system](https://en.wikipedia.org/wiki/Tmpfs) on the worker machine.

-On a multi-core machine, the pipeline will process several mutation files in parallel.
+To maximize throughput, the pipeline will concurrently process several mutation files on a multi-processor machine.

 ## Contributing